Social Media Policies: Mis/Disinformation, Threats, and Harassment

 The policy elaborates on specific forms of elections misinformation, including but not limited to:

-• Distributing information obtained through hacking, “the disclosure of which may interfere with democratic processes.”
+- Distributing information obtained through hacking, “the disclosure of which may interfere with democratic processes”; and

 YouTube’s election misinformation policy also covers external links shared in content posted on YouTube, including URLs and verbal directions to another site.
 The policy also does not allow users to post previously removed content or share content from terminated or restricted users.
 If a user’s content violates this policy, YouTube states it removes the content and sends an email to the user.
 On the first violation, the account receives a warning; however, it will receive a strike following each subsequent incident.
 After three strikes, the channel is terminated.